Chapter 36:

 "I guess this is how it is?
 If one is a burden they get abandoned, many creatures do the same.
 Minus the chasing and killing I believe?"

-"Actually this is a reason why they are obsessed with surgeries here.
-In other nations the sick people chug all kind of medicines with many side affects that hurt in the long run.
-But since they discovered ultra obsidian rocks here they made really good scalpels and mixed that with magnetic stuff to perform difficult surgeries."
+Actually, this is a reason why they are obsessed with surgeries here.
+In other nations the sick people chug all kinds of medicines with many side effects that hurt in the long run.
+But since they discovered ultra obsidian rocks here, they made really good scalpels and mixed that with magnetic stuff to perform difficult surgeries."

-She went on a tangent thanks to all the smoking sessions information she have now.
+She went on a tangent thanks to all the smoking sessions information she has now.

 The scared lemons became intrigued, asking more questions about conversations they heard in the city.